opensearch-project/documentation-website/_integrations/index.md

 * Compose the entire dashboard using visualizations for different parts of the data schema.
 * Share dashboards for others to explore, expecting a consistent format based on the input pipeline version used.

-This repeated bootstrap required for every single data-type is manual (error-prone) and consuming process, it also requires a degree of knowledge both of the data and of using OpenSearch API.
+This repeated bootstrapping process for every data type was manual, error-prone, and time-consuming.
+It also required knowledge of both the data and the OpenSearch API.

 The "[OpenSearch] Integrations" aims for solving these manual steps simplifying and automating the process while reducing the domain learning curve to the minimal